DanielHashmi/Library-Management-System-with-SQLlite/README.md

 # 📚 Library Management System

-A simple Library Management System built with **Streamlit** and **MySQL**.
+A simple Library Management System built with **Streamlit** and **SQLlite**.
 It allows users to add, remove, display, search books, and view basic statistics.

 ## Features
 - **Add a Book**: Save book details (title, author, year, genre, and read status).